kckecheng/elk/e2e_practices.rst

 ELK Stack End to End Practice
 ==============================

-This chapter will demonstrate an end to end configuration demo for an imaginary production environment.
+This chapter will demonstrate an end to end ELK Stack configuration demo for an imaginary production environment.

 Production Enviroment
 -----------------------